RfidResearchGroup/proxmark3/README.md

 - [Proxmark3 GUI cross-compiled](https://github.com/wh201906/Proxmark3GUI/) which is recently updated and claims to support latest source of this repo.
 - [Proxmark3_GUI](https://github.com/Phreak87/Proxmark3_GUI) simple gui in vb.net

-# Donations

-Nothing says thank you as much as a donation.

-If you feel the love, do feel free to become a [Iceman patron](https://www.patreon.com/iceman1001).

-If you are using @gator96100 's Proxspace with pre-compiled binaries do consider buy him a coffee for his efforts.

 ## Citation